mobicom24/RF-Diffusion/README.md

 The corresponding average Signal-to-Noise Ratio (SNR) will be displayed in the command line.
 The denoised EEG data can be found at `./dataset/eeg/output`.

 Our EEG denoising evaluation is tested on the [GCTNET](https://github.com/JinY97/GCTNet/tree/main/data) dataset.
-Compared with other denoising methods, RF-Diffusion demonstrate a delightful result.
+Compared with other denoising methods, RF-Diffusion demonstrates a delightful result.

 <div align="center">    <img src=".\img\13-exp-eeg-sample.png"  height=230><img src=".\img\14-exp-eeg-snr.png" height=230> </div>